We receive a lot of enquiries regarding BA’s plans to replace and refurbish its short and long-haul fleet.

 BA’s IAG sibling Aer Lingus has ordered seven of these aircraft.
 Norwegian has ordered no less than 30 aircraft.
 JetBlue has also raised the possibility of ordering this aircraft to launch new long-haul routes to Europe.

-BA could order this aircraft to launch new services to Africa (it has previously suspended Dar Es Salaam, Entebbe and Lusaka) or possibly new transatlantic routes from UK regional airports.
+BA could order this aircraft to launch new services to Africa and the Middle East from London (it has previously suspended Dar Es Salaam, Entebbe and Lusaka) or possibly new transatlantic routes from UK regional airports.

 Embraer E-170 and E-190